eMetaboHUB/Forum-LiteraturePropagation/README.md

   --file:   Path to a file containing pairs of SPECIE and MESH associations to be computed (format csv: SPECIE, MESH).
 This argument is incompatible with the 'mesh' and 'specie' arguments.

-  --forget: Only the prior from neighborhood will be used in the computation, observations of treated species are hidden.
+  --forget: Only the prior from neighbourhood will be used in the computation, observations of treated species are hidden.

   --alpha:  The damping factor (alpha).
 It could be a single value, or several values to test different parametrizations.
 All provided alpha values will be tested against all provided sample size values.
 Default = 0.1

   --sample_size:    The sample size parameter.
 It could be a single value, or several values to test different parametrizations.
 All provided sample size values will be tested against all provided alpha values.
 Default = 100

   --q:  The tolerance threshold for PPR probabilities.
-If q is negative the default value is used.
+If q is negative, the default value is used.
 The Default = 1/(N - 1)

   --id_att: The name of the vertex attribute containing the SPECIE identifier (eg. M_m0001c) in the graph.
 These identifiers must match with those provided in the 'SPECIE' column of specie.corpora and specie.cooc files.
 Default is the 'label' attribute

   --species_name_path:  Path to the file containing species names in a .csv format.
-First column should be named 'SPECIE' and contains the SPECIE identifiers (eg. M_m0001c) and the second column should be named 'SPECIE_NAME' and contains the species' chemical names
+The first column should be named 'SPECIE' and contains the SPECIE identifiers (eg. M_m0001c) and the second column should be named 'SPECIE_NAME' and contains the species' chemical names

   --meshs_name_path:    Path to the file containing species names in a .csv format.
-First column should be named 'MESH' and contains the MESH identifiers (eg. D000017) and the second column should be named 'MESH_NAME' and contains the MeSH labels
+The first column should be named 'MESH' and contains the MESH identifiers (eg. D000017) and the second column should be named 'MESH_NAME' and contains the MeSH labels

   --out:    Path to the output directory
 ```